amandachen13/Alphabet-Soup/README.md

 ### Wireframes

 The game will be played on a single screen that holds the game view, game controls, links to LinkedIn/GitHub, and an instructions modal.
+An end game modal will pop up when time runs out with the player's final score and guessed words.

 !
 [Game View](https://github.com/amandachen13/Alphabet-Soup/blob/master/assets/images/gameview.png)